RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-05-be-awesome-tackle-big-league-problems-at-windycityrails.markdown

 {% imgcap right /images/big_league_problems_windycityrails.jpg Be awesome. %}
 Do you see yourself in any of these scenarios?

-* You’ve already built a successful Rails app.
-Now that you’re “done”, you know you can make it better, but you’re not sure how.
+* You have already built a successful Rails app.
+Now that you're "done", you know you can make it better, but you're not sure how.
 You want to take your skills to the next level.

 * You recently graduated from [Dev Bootcamp](http://devbootcamp.com), [Starter League](http://thestarterleague.com), or another school.
 You’re ready to meet and interact with your next generation of mentors.